farmergreg/infinite-putty-tunnel/README.md

 ## Best Practices
 1. Configure your tunnel using putty.exe and save it as a session.
 2. [Configure Pageant](http://the.earth.li/~sgtatham/putty/latest/htmldoc/Chapter9.html#pageant-cmdline-command) to start ipt.exe after your keys are loaded.
-3. Using PuTTY, Ensure that the session works and does not trigger any user prompts.
+3. Using PuTTY, Ensure that the session works and does not trigger any interactive prompts.
 4. Begin using *Infinite PuTTY Tunnel* to automatically start and maintain your tunnel.

 ## Installation